oracle-livelabs/goldengate/ggma-topologies/Unidirectional-replication-using-REST-API/Unidirectional-data-replication-using-REST-API.md

 ### Prerequisites

-   This lab assumes that you have completed the tasks in <b>Task 1: Load the Oracle GoldenGate and Database Environment</b> of <b>Lab 3: Initialize Environment</b>.
+   This lab assumes that you have completed the tasks in [Task 1: Load the Oracle GoldenGate and Database Environment](/ggma-topologies/initial-setup/initial-setup.md#task-1-load-the-oracle-goldengate-and-database-environment) <b>Task 1: Load the Oracle GoldenGate and Database Environment</b> of <b>Lab 3: Initialize Environment</b>.

 ## Task 1: Set Up Unidirectional Data Replication